 While Western Christians primarily commemorate the coming of the Magi at the birth of the Christ Child and thus the physical manifestation of the Saviour to the Gentiles.
 Christians honor the Baptism of Jesus in the Jordan River as a manifestation of the Son of God to the world.

 The Bible mentions John the Baptist, the forerunner of Jesus Christ, who preached His coming, calling the Jews to repentance.
-The people of Jerusalem and the whole of Judea, believing him to be a prophet, gathered around him to listen to his words and, above all, to be baptized by him in the Jordan River.
+The people of Jerusalem and the whole of Judea, to be a prophet, gathered around him to listen to his words and, above all, to be baptized by him in the Jordan River.

 Have a good day, and take care of your heart!
 May the Feast of the Lord’s Baptism bring you the most peaceful and wonderful mood you can experience!